We have been putting out so many genres and their lists. We at ENTOIN have relentlessly tried to show you guys the best of all times and of all kinds.

 $101,058,954

-The film has a really good cast, consisting of Greg Kinnear, Steve Carell, Toni Collette, Paul Dano, Alan Arkin, and Abigail Breslin.
+Featuring an outstanding ensemble cast including Greg Kinnear, Steve Carell, Toni Collette, Paul Dano, Alan Arkin, and Abigail Breslin, the film masterfully balances humor and emotion.

 DramaMysteryRomance